-An ineligible volunteer is a volunteer who is currently not eligible to be assigned to a case due to a period of inactivity greater than permitted by the requirements above.
-An ineligible volunteer will need to complete 15 hours of Pre-Service training as a refresher course, and meet one-onone with a program supervisor before reinstatement as an active advocate.
+An ineligible volunteer is a volunteer who is currently not eligible to be assigned to a case due a period of inactivity greater than permitted by the requirements above and without completing any refresher or full retraining.
+An ineligible volunteer will need to complete the required training as determined by the length of their inactivity and at the discretion of the Executive Director before reinstatement as an active advocate.